igorkasyanchuk/rails_pdf/README.md

 # RailsPDF

-Reliable way to generate PDF files of any complexity.
+**Reliable way to generate PDF files of any complexity.**

 Support HTML/ERB/CSS/SCSS/PUG/Javascript/ChartsJS/Images/SVG/Custom Fonts/etc.

 Basically, you can create any HTML/CSS/JS/Images page and save into PDF.

-Supports header, footer, page numbers, layouts.
+With header, footer, page numbers, layout support.

-Has few starter templates to create most popular reports easily.
+Has few starter templates to help with most popular reports.
+Just create some and re-edit it.

 ## Usage